andreaszabari/Join-Meet-Us/doc/api.md

 const api = new JitsiMeetExternalAPI(domain, options);
 ```

-You can also pass a jwt token to Jitsi Meet:
+You can also pass a jwt token to Meet:

  ```javascript
 const options = {